 This step is where you can experiment a bit.
 If you need to make a larger quantity of sugar cookie icing, you can add several more cups of powered sugar and more spoonfuls of milk until you’ve made enough icing.
 More powered sugar will make the icing thicker and more milk will make the icing thinner.
 Keep the icing on low heat as you mix it, because it will start to harden as it cools.
 Once you’ve mixed up enough sugar cooking icing at the right thickness, stir in the food coloring.

 If you’d like to make several colors of icing, divide the white sugar cookie icing into separate bowls.
 Mix a different color of food coloring into each bowl of icing.
 If the sugar cookie icing start to get stiff and you want to make it thinner, you can reheat the icing in the microwave for 5 seconds at a time.

 DIY Easy to Use Sugar Cookie Icing Bags

 Make your own throw-away icing bags!
 Use this innovative method for creating intricate icing designs.
-First, spoon the sugar cookie icing into a sandwich bag and twist the opening closed, allowing extra air out first.
+First, spoon the warm sugar cookie icing into a sandwich bag and twist the opening closed, allowing extra air out first.

 Next, snip off the corner of the bag using scissors, so the icing flows from the bag in a controlled manner.
 Too small of a hole may cause the bag to rip when you apply pressure.
 Too large of a hole will make it hard to create precise designs with the sugar cookie icing.